techidaily/site-facebook/source/_posts/ceo-awaits-trump-suspension-overhaul.md

  On January 6, a mob of Trump supporters stormed Capitol Hill in attempt to overturn his 2020 electoral defeat.
 The day after, [Facebook and Instagram banned Trump indefinitely](https://www.makeuseof.com/facebook-instagram-indefinitely-ban-trumps-account/) , following accusations that he incited the violence through his social media posts.

  Although confident in its actions, Facebook then passed Trump's case to its Oversight Board to review whether the company acted appropriately.
-After a bit of a delay, the[Oversight Board ultimately ruled that the ban was justified](https://www.makeuseof.com/donald-trump-facebook-ban-upheld-oversight-board/) —though its timeframe wasn't.
+After a bit of a delay, the [Oversight Board ultimately ruled that the ban was justified](https://www.makeuseof.com/donald-trump-facebook-ban-upheld-oversight-board/) —though its timeframe wasn't.

 ![Facebook Tweaked News Feed Election](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2020/11/facebook-tweaked-news-feed.jpg)